wallix/Automation_Showroom/Terraform/Deploying/aws/02-Advanced/2AM-2SM-LB/README.md

 * AMI were shared by WALLIX Support if not available on MarketPlace.
 * terraform is installed

-Adapt samples to your needs
+Adapt samples to your needs, ( Make sure to use AMI-ID available on your aws region and change the allowed-ips)

 ```bash
 cp lab.auto.tfvars.example lab.auto.tfvars